bloodybowlers/UkeGeeks-ng/README.md

 - Switched to jQuery 2
 - Added an option to open/view song in a new tab
 - Added a reindex button if an admin is logged in
+- Display number of songs in the book

 _______________________________________________________
 # Installation